amitbanerjee/pi/README.md

 # How to run (It needs Pythin 2.7).
 Use the following command to run.
 It attaches itself to the terminal prints the log on the terminal.

-## "python piServer.py"
+## "python piServer.py".
+To terminate use ctrl_c.
-## To detach it from terminal and redirect log to a log file use "nohup python piServer.py > log file &"
+## To detach it from terminal and redirect log to a log file use "nohup python piServer.py > log file &".
+To terminate kill the pid.

 # Note: It is tested successfully with the supplied testing suits "do-package-tree_linux" and it passed all the tests in 9441ms